elenabarry/emojional/README.md

 # Emojional
-Inspired by the current lack of existing emoji embedding models and their limited understanding of the nature of the evolving emotional content of the emoji, I have created novel emoji embeddings using their emotional content from their dictionary meanings.
+Inspired by the current lack of existing emoji embedding models and their limited understanding of the nature of the evolving emotional content of the emoji, we have created novel emoji embeddings using their emotional content from their dictionary meanings.
 The subsequent emoji embeddings **are more accurate than the state-of-the-art embeddings by up to 4%** when tested on the task of sentiment analysis.

 As these embeddings were also trained on keywords, the subsequent embeddings are durable and can be used in different natural language tasks such as emotion, cyberbully and sarcasm detection successfully.
 The current embedding file contains all emojis as of [v13.1](https://unicode.org/emoji/charts/full-emoji-list.html) from Unicode.org (1816 emojis).
 The emoji embedding file will be updated when new emojis are added.

 ## Creating the Dataset

-I scraped the key emotive words from the online dictionaries [Emojipedia](https://emojipedia.org) and [Emojis.Wiki](https://emojis.wiki) and created a new dataset.
+We scraped the key emotive words from the online dictionaries [Emojipedia](https://emojipedia.org) and [Emojis.Wiki](https://emojis.wiki) and created a new dataset.

 The data looks like this:
 🔮	crystal ball	future	magic	mysterious